Deathripper4133/DeathrippersExtras/README.md

 # Squad Modding
- This Repo showcases the mods I've made for the Squad Modding Community.
+ This Repo showcases the features I've made for the Squad Modding Community.
+These are crude unlike complete plug n play mods.
+This is more or less meant to share 'core' features.
- >Note: Not all of the features I've made will be posted, some will remain private.
+ >Note: Not all of the features I've made for other mods will be posted, some will remain private.
 In other words I will not release ALL of the stuff I've worked on.

+I dont really plan to upkeep these features outside of maybe game breaking bugs.
 Listed below are all the projects of this repo and their features.

 ## Projects